jkzorz/Metagenomes_Illumina/nanopore.md

 ```

 **Ran checkM and gtdbtk on pilon polished bin.
 Completeness of bin increased to 84.75% (from 83.05%) and contamination remained at 3.39% (same)**.
 Bin was still classified as Atribacteria.
+Extracted Atri bin 16S sequence and blasted against Atlantic Condor Illumina 16S sequences (as of Feb22).
+There were ~194 ASV matches with >97% similarity to the bin 16S sequence.
+There was 1 ASV with 100% identity, and 7 ASVs with 99.644% identity (one mismatch).
+The sample with the highest % abundance of these 8 ASVs was 2A2 D52 Purple Haze 32-36 cm (the same sample that was used for Nanopore sequencing - so that checks out)

 ### Pilon
 Not intended for metagenomes: https://github.com/broadinstitute/pilon/issues/31